maxvdo/WDPS1917_RESIT/README.md

 The precision is low because we predict a lot but we only have so much annotations.
 This originally takes around 4900 seconds.

-With implementation of spark, we ran it using 3 workers, same results as same method, but the times are less consistent.
+With implementation of spark *(not used in das cluster)*, we ran it using 3 workers, same results as same method, but the times are less consistent.
 One run it ran within 3500 seconds and other time in 5200 seconds.
 We mainly have some doubts if the cluster is correctly setup and making use of workers rather than the program not working.
 (Not sure how to look at the WEB UI with das4).
 As of right now, we know 3 ways of starting the cluster and launching application, but for 2 of the 3 ways we do not know how to solve, which is why we went the first method of manually starting the launch scripts.
 But method 2 should be closely related to method 1 but gives error of not using the same python version as mentioned before.

 Thus to be sure to increase the scalability a bit, we also remove some queries and ranking to make it a bit faster:
 - We reduced the query label order to maximum of 2 categories.
 If an entity does not match with 2 categories it will not go a third or fourth one to execute its queries.